 Dr. York Biography (Wikipedia)

-Dwight D. York (born June 26, 1945), also known as Malachi Z. York, Issa Al Haadi Al Mahdi, Dr. York, et alii, is an American criminal, musician, and writer who is known as the founding leader of various religious/political groups, including most notably the cult Nuwaubian movement.
+Dwight D. York (born June 26, 1945), also known as Malachi Z. York, Issa Al Haadi Al Mahdi, Dr. York, et alii, is an American criminal, musician, and writer who is known as the founding leader of various religious/political groups, including most notably the United Nation of Nuwaubian Moors, a religious ministry/Native American tribe that has existed in some form since the 1960s.
 He is a convicted child molester.

 He and his group were based in Brooklyn, New York.
 Around 1990 the community relocated to rural Putnam County, Georgia, where they built a large complex.
 York was convicted in 2004 of child molestation and violations of the Racketeer Influenced and Corrupt Organizations Act.
 He is serving a 135-year sentence.

 York began his ministry in the late 1960s.
 In 1967 he was preaching to the "Ansaaru Allah" (viz.
 African Americans) in Brooklyn, New York, during the period of the Black Power movement.
 He founded numerous orders under various names during the 1970s and 1980s.
 These were at first based on pseudo-Islamic themes and Judaism (Nubian Islamic Hebrews).
 Later he developed a theme derived from "Ancient Egypt," mixing ideas taken from black nationalism, cryptozoological and UFO religions, and popular conspiracy theory.
 He last called his group the United Nuwaubian Nation of Moors, or Nuwabians.

 Dr. York Tracks